ConSol/sakuli/docs/sakuli-api.md

 - range `number` - of pixels

-**Returns**:  - a new Region that is defined below the current region’s top border with a height of range number of pixels.
+**Returns**:  - a new Region that is defined below the current region’s bottom border with a height of range number of pixels.
 <a name="Region.left"></a>
 ##Region.left(range)